holidayextras/culture/pest-control-process.md

 Most people prefer the ungrouped view as the grouping isn't always accurate.

 ##### Grouped View
-When viewing grouped errors you can however get an idea of the bugs importance.
+When viewing grouped errors you can however get an idea of the bugs' importance.

 ![](/images/pest-control-process/dashboard-bug-view.png)